avdgaag/rpub/README.md

     toc: true

-Note that Rpub always generates the ePub table of contents for you -- that is, the machine-readable references to chapter titles.
-This settings only controls the human-readable table of contents as a page in the book.
+Note that this only affects the human-readable table of contents, represented as a page in your book.
+Rpub will alway generate the .epub table of contents for you, which contains the machine-readable references to your chapters.
+It will, by default, reference all chapter titles and subheadings for you, but you can customize the number of levels that will be included using the following in your `config.yml` file:

+    max_level: 3

 #### Custom layout and styles